martiansideofthemoon/martiansideofthemoon.github.io/_posts/2017-06-24-short-attention-iclr-summary.markdown

 * **Great / Fair Comparisons** - I think a good amount of care has been taken to ensure fair comparison between models.
 The rebuttal on [OpenReview](https://openreview.net/forum?id=ByIAPUcee) supports this.

 * **Simpler is Better** - Perhaps the part I liked best in this paper is the simplicity of their $N$-gram network idea.
-This is one of the first papers I've seen that tries to match its own model with a baseline model, raising crucial questions for the NLP community along the way.
+This is one of the first papers I've seen that tries to match its own model with a baseline model, raising crucial questions.